mgill2190/training/README.md

 ## Development

-* (Development setup)[SETUP.md] which guides installing the tools, and customizations the teams have made to their environments.
+* [Development setup](SETUP.md) which guides installing the tools, and customizations the teams have made to their environments.
-* (Introduction)[INTRODUCTION.md] which gives a brief overview on our environment, and details some basic courses to complete before working on production systems
+* [Introduction](INTRODUCTION.md) which gives a brief overview on our environment, and details some basic courses to complete before working on production systems